wwbarton/profileMD/README.md

-# Will Barton- Barton.dev 👋
+# Barton.dev 👋

-## I'm Developer and I am always Learning!!
+## My name is Will and I'm Developer and I am always Learning!!

 - I’m currently learning everything
 - I’m looking to collaborate with other content creators
-- 2022 Goals: Learn more about Back-End Development
+- 2022 Goals: Learn more about Back-End Development and hardware fabrication.
 - Fun fact: I love to build!!

 ### Connect with me: